croxton/Wires/README.md

 ## Description

 Wire up your forms to URI segments.
-Search, filter sort and order entries with clean, readable uris.
+Search, filter sort and order entries with clean, friendly uris that can be cached and bookmarked.

 ## Features